MysticalMindset/College_book/Year 1/CoursesY1.md

 Engineering Design

-Engineering Materials and Chemistry
+Engineering Materials and Chemistry (Not Added: Class Changed)

-Teamwork and Leadership Engineers
+Teamwork and Leadership Engineers (Not Added)

-Intro to programming
+Intro to programming (Not Added)